Edsel

-Competing against Buick, Oldsmobile, Pontiac, Dodge, and DeSoto, Edsel was the first new brand introduced by an American automaker since the 1939 launch of Mercury and 1956 launch of Continental, which ended and merged into Lincoln after 1957.
-In the year leading to its release, Ford invested in an advertising campaign, marketing Edsels as the cars of the future.
+Competing against Buick, Oldsmobile, Pontiac, Dodge, and DeSoto, Edsel was the first new brand introduced by an American automaker since the 1939 launch of Mercury and the 1956 launch of Continental; the latter was retired and merged into Lincoln during the 1957 model year.

+In the year leading up to its release, Ford invested in an advertising campaign, marketing Edsels as the cars of the future.
 While 1958 Edsels introduced multiple advanced features for the price segment, the launch of the model line became symbolic of commercial failure.
-Introduced in a recession that catastrophically affected sales of medium-priced cars, Edsels were considered overhyped, unattractive, distinguished by a vertical grille said to resemble a horse collar, and low quality.
+Introduced in a recession that catastrophically affected sales of all medium-priced cars, Edsels were considered overhyped, low quality, and unattractive; a central part of their design featured a vertical grille said to resemble a horse collar.

-Following a loss of over $250 million (equivalent to $ in dollars) on development, manufacturing, and marketing on the model line, Ford quietly discontinued the Edsel brand before 1960.
+Following a loss of over $250 million (equivalent to $ in dollars) on development, manufacturing, and marketing on the model line, Ford quietly discontinued the Edsel brand in November 1959, shortly after the 1960 model line was introduced.